 Pollen may not be a factor for winter allergy sufferers, but there are a lot of other triggers.
 The following are some of the top triggers in Charlotte, NC for winter allergies.

 Pet Dander may cause worse allergies in winter than in summer as your pets most likely spend more time indoors than during other seasons.
-This means you or your child’s exposure to pet dander is heightened which, in turn, leads to worsening symptoms.
+This means you or your child’s exposure to pet dander is heightened which, in turn, leads to worsening symptoms like rhinitis.